nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms.md

 excerpt: Introduction to a new CMS built on Ruby on Rails.
 This is a step by step guide to get started with it.
 created_at: '2016-03-11 15:00:00 Z'
 published: true
+related: 2016-03-23-spina-blog-tutorial
 ---

 <div class="alert alert-warning">
 Spina has been updated a lot since I've written these articles.
-Commands may have changed since and I will do my best to write new articles on Spina soon !
+The code and commands given here may be outdated.
 </div>

 Hi, lately I have been working on a different project that no longer requires React — neither Javascript actually.
 It's a CMS built on Ruby on Rails, a kind of equivalent to Wordpress, called [Spina](http://www.spinacms.com/).
 It's new, it's open-source, it's ruby on rails and it's awesome !